HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 ![Shortlisting Bounded Context Canvas](/img/blog/Bounded_Context_Canvas.png)

 Can you see the Core Domain Charts effect out here?
-Since Shortlisting is a core domain, it will be in a driving position with Scheduling, which is a Generic/Supporting domain, hence the former is the customer while the latter is a supplier.
-While with CheckingIn, which is also a core domain, it is treated on an equal footing.
-Don't overlook politics.
+Since Shortlisting is a core domain, it will be in a driving position vis-a-vis Scheduling, which is a Generic/Supporting domain, hence the former is the customer while the latter is a supplier.
+On the other hand with CheckingIn, which is also a core domain, it is treated on an equal footing.
+Don't ignore realpolitik.

 These canvases are the first artifacts to be [checked into the GitHub repo hosted source folder](https://github.com/HackerspaceMumbai/Visage/commit/6768e24bc865e2b12109198ebe0421ba93991b2b) of their respective microservices as part of [Living Documentation](https://leanpub.com/livingdocumentation).
 In a sense, it signifies these canvases are the spiritual fountainhead of the co-located code.